spdx/spdx-spec/docs/index.md

-# The Software Package Data Exchange® (SPDX®) Specification Version 3.0-DRAFT
+# The System Package Data Exchange® (SPDX®) Specification Version 3.0

 Copyright © 2010-2024 Linux Foundation and its Contributors.